parallelcodefoundry/ParEval/drivers/README.md

 This wrapper further uses functionality from drivers in `models/` and `benchmarks/` in the language subdirectory.
 These define behavior for running each programming model and benchmark.

+### Notes on Drivers
+The benchmark drivers (in `benchmarks/`) follow the nameing convention `<test-name>-<model>-driver.<ext>`.
+Likewise, the model drivers in `models/` follow the naming convention `<model>-driver.<ext>`.
+The test name is the name used in the prompts data set.
+The model is one of the parallel backend models available.
+These are used as keys in the code so this naming convention and spelling needs to be followed.

+Make sure to run `make` in the corresponding subdirectories for models that need to be compiled.
+For example in `cpp/` run `make` to build the driver binaries.

+The way we currently launch executables in Python does not run them in a shell, but rather launches them directly.
+Because of this running `OMP_NUM_THREADS=4 ./a.out` does not work.
+So all OMP scripts take the number of threads as the first command line argument i.e. `./a.out 4`.

+Make sure you are running in a proper environment for the tests you want to run.
+For example, have a GPU for cuda tests or multiple nodes for MPI.
+Do not execute `run-all.py` on a login node without the `--dry` flag.